 “Transmission Charges” means the costs associated with transmission losses, ISO fees, transmission services and ancillary services.

-“Wholesale Electricity” means electricity transaction types within ERCOT, as defined by ERCOT Guides that are purchased for resale.
+“Wholesale Electricity” means electricity transaction types within ERCOT, as defined by the ERCOT Guides, that are purchased for resale.

 ARTICLE III - Scope of Agreement